Landlords should have more responsibility for evicted tenants, says Maple Ridge, B.C., councillor

 - Vancouver tenants find 'strength in numbers' to fight soaring costs, evictions in city's hot housing market

-The tenants are entitled to free rent or compensation based on how long they've lived in the unit, the arrangement of movers — or a minimum assistance of between $750 to $1,000, depending on the of their unit to cover moving costs — and help finding three or more similar places to move into in the area.
+The tenants are entitled to free rent or compensation based on how long they've lived in the unit, the arrangement of movers — or a minimum assistance of between $750 to $1,000, depending on the size of their unit to cover moving costs — and help finding three or more similar places to move into in the area.

 The City of North Vancouver and City of New Westminster also have tenant relocation assistance policies.

 Speirs says protection for renters from renovictions and demovictions is crucial in Maple Ridge because of the low vacancy rate and the high likelihood of redevelopment.